John Bittrolff might be the Long Island serial killer.

-In both cases, it seems as though they were trying to let the authorities know that a serial killer was on the prowl.
+In both cases, it seems as though they were trying to let the community know that a killer was on the prowl.

 If you have studied serial killers before, then you will know that this type of behavior is nothing new or shocking.

 Many serial killers are narcissists who crave attention.